open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 `Shutdown` SHOULD NOT block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.

+## Instrumentation API

+Note!: We are currently in the process of defining a new [Instrumentation API](./bridge-api.md#instrumentation-api).

 - [OTEP0150 Logging Library SDK Prototype Specification](https://github.com/open-telemetry/oteps/blob/main/text/logs/0150-logging-library-sdk.md)